progsy/vault/README.md

 # Vault
-Vault is a game-oriented library which contains a set of essential modules for game development.
+Vault is a fundamental engine-agnostic library for game development library which contains a set of essential modules for game development.
 Some of the notable modules are:
 - vault.behavior.**Coroutine**: Macro-powered coroutines with advanced features and low overhead.
+- vault.behavior.**System**: Flexible, ECS-like, data-oriented execution model.
 - vault.behavior.**Signal**: General-purpose event dispatcher that supports variadic type parameters and nesting.
 - vault.behavior.**Schedule**: Sequential executor for tasks/jobs.
 - vault.data.**StructOfArrays** & vault.data.**StructOfVectors**: Alternative cache-friendly containers.